rbtylee/tutorial-jsonc/tutorial/parsing6.md

 A more general example of a Depth-first search would take through a more complex data structure.

 I am going to take the [Animated example of a depth-first search](https://en.wikipedia.org/wiki/Depth-first_search#/media/File:Depth-First-Search.gif) from [wikipedia](https://en.wikipedia.org/wiki/Depth-first_search).
-Illustrate below along with a JSON document with a similar structure:
+Illustrated below along with a JSON document with a similar structure:

 <table>
 <tr>